kubernetes-retired/external-storage/README.md

 pvc-dce84888-7a9d-11e6-b1ee-5254001e0c1b   1Mi        RWX           Delete          Bound       default/nfs             23s
 ```

 Deleting the `PersistentVolumeClaim` will cause the provisioner to delete the `PersistentVolume` and its data.
-Deleting the provisioner pod won't cause the `PersistentVolume` to be deleted but the data will be gone (unless you mount something persistent at the provisioner pod's export directory; see docs for details).

 ## Running
 To deploy nfs-provisioner on a Kubernetes cluster see [Deployment](docs/deployment.md).